The Dutch educational system

 What is taught and how

-Of course, there is a continuous debate in politics and between the Ministry and the national associations of school boards and/or teachers about details in this balance of freedom and regulations.
+There is a continuous formalized debate between the Ministry and the national associations of governing bodies and/or teachers about details in this balance of freedom and regulations.